hyperledger/identus-docs/documentation/docs/quick-start.md

 Replace the `[[publishedPrismDID]]` in the example request with the `did` value from the previous step.

 :::

+We need to capture the schema's guid as its used in further steps.

 ```bash
 curl -X 'POST' \